janaagaard75/janaagaard75.github.io/_posts/2019-05-01-part-1-javascript-version.md

 If you want more details, then take a look at the [commit history](https://github.com/janaagaard75/azure-functions-typescript/commits/1-javascript-version).

 The [Azure Functions extension for VSCode](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions) requires that the Azure Functions Core Tools are available as a global command.
 I recommend installing the tools with Homebrew, since that makes it easy to maintain the package together with Node.js and Yarn (`brew install azure-functions-core-tools`).
 It's fine having the tools installed both locally and globally.

+## Debugging

+It's possible to debug and hit breakpoints in Visual Studio Code.
+Set a breakpoint and start the local host with VSCode's debugger panel.
+This will run `yarn start` and attach a debugger to Node.js.
+Remember to trigger the function by calling the <http://localhost:4000/api/greet> URL.

+{% include figure.html
+  src="/images/hitting-a-breakpoint.png"
+  alt="Hit a breakpoint in Visual Studio Code" caption="Hitting a breakpoint while debugging in Visual Studio Code."
+%}

+{% include spacer.html %}

 [Part 2: Switch to TypeScript](/blog/2019/05/01/part-2-switch-to-typescript)